raseels-repos/golang-saas-starter-kit/README.md

 DD_EXPVAR=service_name=web-app env=dev url=http://web-app:4000/debug/vars|service_name=web-api env=dev url=http://web-api:4001/debug/vars
 ```

-### Postgres and future MySQL support

-Postgres is only supported based on its dependency of sqlxmigrate.
-MySQL should be easy to add to sqlxmigrate after
-determining a better method for abstracting the create table and other SQL statements from the main testing logic.

 ### SQLx bindvars

 When making new packages that use sqlx, bind vars for mysql are `?` where as postgres is `$1`.